akazukin5151/koneko-old/README.md

 # Contributing
 * Fork it
+* Make a new branch with `git checkout -b myfeature` (a git pre-commit hook might prevent your git client from commiting to master, but github might let you.
+It doesn't matter which branch you edit, the pre-commit hook is just for me)
-* Edit the files on your fork
+* Edit the files on your fork and branch
-* Submit a pull request
+* Submit a pull request to master
 * If you want to, you can create an issue first.
 Ask any questions by opening a new issue.
 * If you're encountering/fixing a bug and you're stuck, try clearing the cache.
+For example, a bug might have downloaded to the wrong folder, but after fixing the bug, you need to clear the cache, otherwise it would not download anything and display the wrong contents.
-* When testing your edit, don't forget to uninstall the pip version and do `python setup.py develop`.
+* When testing your edit, don't forget to uninstall the pip version and do `python setup.py develop` (totally didn't happen to me).

 **NOTE:** running `koneko.py` with python or executing it will fail with an import error (circular import).
 Python imports are a mess, just use `python setup.py develop` when you want to test a change.